czgaotian/learning-languages/behaviorQuestion/index.md

 - Secondly, I prefer a flat management structure, as it allows the company to operate more efficiently and enables me to fully use my skills.

 ## What's your ideal working environment?

+> they want to know whether their work culture is a right fit for you

+-

 ## Do you have any questions for me?